Are your friends posting about having their Facebook Accounts hacked?

 Note: Code Generator is only available from the Facebook app for Android and iOS

-Still having issues with Facebook accounts getting hacked or just Facebook security in general and want some help?
-Give us a call and book in for some social media coaching over coffee!
+If you are still having issues with Facebook accounts getting hacked or just Facebook security in general and want some help, give us a call on 1300 658 543, or contact us and book in for some social media coaching over coffee!